MoserMichael/cppcombinator/README.md

 A surprising thing is that [member templates](https://en.cppreference.com/w/cpp/language/member_template) let you do recursive definition, that's because of the lazy natue of template instantiation in c++.
 You never stop learning with c++.

 Also the parser visualization feature of this projects shows that PEG grammars really do an enormous amount of backtracking; If you need a very performant parser then you should probably stick with lex and yacc - here you get something without backtracking, however the process of writing a grammar in lex and yacc is a really complicated business.
+Writing a PEG grammar is much easier, and more flexible in terms of the grammar that is accepted.